Bamboozle98/Thesis-Chalkboard/README.md

 ## The Holy Whiteboard
 The following whiteboard acts as the high-level blueprint for our research project.
-The goal is to take images that have been broken up into an arbitrary number of superpixels and converting those superpixels into standardized vectors for a transformer.
+The goal is to take images that have been broken up into an arbitrary number of superpixels and convert those superpixels into standardized vectors for a transformer.
 ![IMG_1128.jpg](ReadMe_Images%2FIMG_1128.jpg)
 ### Superpixel Algorithms